-Choose to run non-contact activities and sports or modify them to be non-contact.
+Choose to run non-contact activities or modify them to be non-contact.

-Have children face the same way for as many activities as possible, and specifically avoid activities involving face-to-face positioning.
+Have children face the same direction for as many activities as possible, and specifically avoid activities involving face-to-face positioning.

 Singing is a high-risk activity that can project infectious respiratory particles long distances.
 Avoid singing wherever and whenever possible.
 Reduce the number of performers or use a solo artist if increased distancing or barriers between performers cannot be accommodated.
 Choose pre-recorded options for musical activities or sing outdoors with participants properly distanced.

-Some participants may need additional supervision and help with hygiene (e.g., younger children or those with special needs).
+Some participants may need additional supervision and help with hygiene and etiquette, such as younger children or those with special needs.

 Consider supplying a basic hygiene kit to each worker and participant (if age appropriate), containing such items as extra masks, individual hand-sanitizer container, tissues, and disinfectant wipes.

-Do not allow people to share personal protective equipment (PPE), uniforms, face masks, cellphones, learning aids, and water bottles.
+Do not allow people to share personal protective equipment (PPE), uniforms, face masks, cellphones, towels, or personal hygiene supplies (e.g., toothbrushes).